-A domestic burglary takes place every 40 seconds in the UK, so it pays to protect your home as best you can.
-That is especially true at this time of year when our homes are filled with tempting and expensive gifts.
+A domestic burglary takes place every 40 seconds in the UK, so it pays to protect your home as best you can, especially at Christmas and the New Year when your home will be filled with valuable gifts and new acquisitions.

 Home security tips from the household insurance experts